cedricwalter/cedricwalter.github.io/_posts/2004-08-26-change-the-default-exhaust.md

 ---

 # Change the default exhaust
  The default muffler is great!
 It is not mandatory to change it, since it performed quite well.
-I buy the caliber 2 second hand together with these 2 mufflers, so why not mount them?&gt;
+I buy the caliber 2 second hand together with these 2 mufflers, so why not mount them?>

 | ![](/assets/images/2004/08/hatori350.jpg) | ![](/assets/images/2004/08/hatori337.jpg) |
 |---|---|